micutil/M5Burner_Mic/README.md

 <img src="images/connect.png" width="240">

-- If it were connected, the background color of the bottom field change to pink.
+- If it weree connected, the background color of the bottom field change to pink.
 - If you want to disconnect it, Push "Dissconnect" button, it is as same as "Connect" button.

 <img src="images/montor.png" width="240">